jgfranco17/aeternum/docs/index.md

 Aeternum API is a lightweight SaaS tool designed to continuously test API availability and correctness.
-With a simple configuration, users can define their API endpoints, expected HTTP status codes, and response times, ensuring their services remain operational without manual monitoring.
+With a simple configuration, users can define their API endpoints, expected HTTP status codes, and response times.

 Built using Golang, Aeternum API runs without requiring a database or external services;
 this makes it lightweight, fast, and easy to deploy.